deejross/mydis-old/README.md

 Basics
 ------
 Mydis can store multiple types of data: strings, bytes, integers, floats, lists, and hashes (objects that hold key/value pairs).
 Each item is referenced with a key, a string of any length.
 The Mydis library, server, and client are thread/goroutine-safe.
 Client and server communication is handled with gRPC.
 All data types can have an expiration value set.
+Backwards compatibility with HTTP/1.1 is handled by gRPC-Gateway and must be run on a separate port.
-Both client and peer connections are encrypted by default.
+Both client and peer connections using gRPC are encrypted by default.

 Details
 -------